Commercial, Business, and Labor Law Courses

 Intensive Contract Drafting Workshop

-This 3-credit intensive seminar will meet each weekday morning from 9:00am-11:15am from August 23 - September 3.
-Students should plan to treat the seminar like a full time job during this period - they will spend a substantial part of each afternoon doing written homework which is due each evening, and a part of each evening doing reading and preparation for the next day's class.
+This 3-credit intensive seminar will meet Tuesday, Wednesday and Thursday morning from 9:00am-11:30am between August 8 and August 24.
+Students should plan to treat the seminar like a full time job during this period - they will spend a substantial part of each afternoon on days that we have class doing written homework which is due each evening, and a part of each evening doing reading and preparation for the next day's class.
 The seminar will serve as an introduction to contract drafting and how such drafting differs from other types of legal writing.
 We will start with the basic "anatomy of a contract," discussing the meaning, use and effect of various provisions.
 The seminar will address not only legal drafting issues, but also how to understand a client's practical business needs in order to effectively use the contract as a planning and problem solving tool.
 Students will draft specific contract provisions and a complete contract, and will learn how to read, review and analyze contracts with an eye toward both legal and business risk issues.
 Many/most of the exercises simulate working with a fictional client.
 Evaluation will be based upon class participation and a series of substantial out-of-class daily drafting exercises.
 Students are not eligible to register if they have taken Contract Drafting and Review, Advanced Contract Skills or other similar contract drafting courses.

 Previously: